PowerDMS/Owin.Scim/README.md

 Looking for solid contributers to expedite this effort!
 email me:  daniel.gioulakis [at] powerdms [dot] com

+If you have been evaluating the alpha builds from nuget, we would love to hear feedback from you.
+Please reach out and share how your experience has been working with Owin.Scim.
+Any issues and feature requests are welcome.
+Help us shape Owin.Scim into the best fully-featured and compliant open-source SCIM server!

 PROJECT STATUS
 ==============
 This project is in active development with the goal of completing basic protocol implementation by mid-2016.